ku-mo/1866wiki/docs/30-guides/32-council-guide.md

 A case becomes active when a Clerk posts it in `#case-log` with:

 - Case ID
-- timestamp
+- Timestamp
-- reporting alliance
+- Reporting alliance
-- offender(s)
+- Offender(s)
-- summary
+- Summary
-- preliminary classification
+- Preliminary Classification
 - **Status: ACTIVE**

 Do not begin deliberation or voting before this appears.